Why You NEED To Review Your Contracting Out Agreement

 Regular reviews help ensure the agreement stays “fair”

-If you seek to update, change or create a contracting out agreement, contact our Family Law team on 09 836 0939 or email partners@smithpartners.co.nz to request a quote and set up an appointment to discuss your situation.
+If you seek to update, change or create a contracting out agreement, contact our Family Law team on 09 836 0939, email partners@smithpartners.co.nz or complete our contact form to request a quote and set up an appointment to discuss your situation.

 Do you need to set up or review a contracting out agreement?